tum-ewk/ficus/doc/tutorial.rst

 *   **depreciation**: Depreciation period.
 Economic lifetime (more conservative than technical lifetime) of a process investment in years (a).
 Used to calculate annuity factor for investment costs.
 *   **wacc**: Weighted average cost of capital.
 Percentage (%/100) of costs for capital after taxes.
 Used to calculate annuity factor for investment costs.

-**Note**: All values for the storage energy capacities and energy specific costs are relasted to the energy that can be **stored in the storage** with 100 % depth of discharge (DOD).
+**Note**: All values for the storage energy capacities and energy specific costs are related to the energy that can be **stored in the storage** with 100 % depth of discharge (DOD).
 The energy that can be used out of the storage might be less, depending on the ``DOD`` and the discharge efficiency ``eff-out``.

 *Edit Example:*
     Change the parameters of the storage **battery** and **heat storage** as shown in the table.